-Join Ben Long for an in-depth discussion in this video Self-timer, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Self-timer, part of Nikon D5100 Essential Training.

 Most people have used a self-timer on a camera.…You balance the camera on a rock or something and you point it at your friends,…and then you set it off and run back and try to get in the frame and look…natural before the camera takes a picture.…It works the same way on your digital camera.…The self-timer is a Release mode, so I changed it in just the way I would change…any other Release mode.…I've highlighted Release mode here.…You can see I'm currently in Single frame.…I'm going to go down here to self-timer, and it's reminding me that it's a 10-second timer.…I'm going to hit OK.…